Men's Basketball news conference quotes

-Matt Soria begins his 14th year with the San Diego State men's basketball program and his seventh as the director of basketball operations.
+Matt Soria begins his 15th year with the San Diego State men's basketball program and his eighth as the director of basketball operations.
 In 2015-16, Soria had assistant athletic director added to his title.

 In November 2007, Soria was named the director of basketball operations after Mark Fisher, who previously held the position, was promoted to assistant coach.

 Soria handles day-to-day operations, including scheduling, summer camps and organizing all aspects of team travel.

 Prior to his current post, Soria was the basketball program’s director of player development, a position he held for three years.

 Soria assisted the basketball coaching staff with video breakdown, travel, community service and handled many of the day-to-day office duties.